 The European Council has no formal legislative power.
 Nontheless under the Lisbon Treaty it is responsible for defining "the general political directions and priorities" of the Union.
-This makes the European Council the Union's strategic body, a forum in which the leaders of the provide strategic direction and consistency to the EU by discussing and deciding the overall character and goals of the Union (i.e., to act as a "political dynamo"), resolve problems which the Council of Ministers and the Commission have been unable to resolve (i.e., to act as the "supreme arbitrator", or court of last resort), provide political impetus to the EU by developing and promoting new initiatives,
+This makes the European Council the Union's strategic body, a forum in which the leaders of the EU member states meet to:

+provide strategic direction and consistency to the EU by discussing and deciding the overall character and goals of the Union (i.e., to act as a "political dynamo"), resolve problems which the Council of Ministers and the Commission have been unable to resolve (i.e., to act as the "supreme arbitrator", or court of last resort),